Do you want to apply for a new passport or renew your old one? The application process depends on where you hold citizenship and where you live.

 - Do you not hold Dutch citizenship?
 Visit your own embassy or consulate for a passport.

 - Do you live in the Netherlands on a valid residence permit?
 Are you unable to get a passport from your country of origin?
-You may be eligible for a vreemdelingenpaspoort (alien passport).
-Ask at your municipality.
+Then you can apply for a vreemdelingenpaspoort (alien passport) at your municipality.

 - Do you live in the Netherlands as an erkend vluchteling (recognised refugee)?
-Then you are eligible for a vluchtelingenpaspoort (refugee passport).
-Contact your municipality for this.
+Then you can apply for a vluchtelingenpaspoort (refugee passport) at your municipality.

 This is how it works for you